 Before you start

 Create a function or application.
-For more information, see Function creation and Create an application.
+For more information, see Create a function and Create an application.

 To bind a custom domain name to an application is to bind the custom domain name to the functions created by the application.
 You can find the function resources that are automatically created when the application is created in the Resource Information section of the Environment Details page of the application and click a function name to go to the function page.